lastguest/tdd-helpers/README.md

         }
     }

-the class will use the DocBlock to create *ad hoc* mocks like during testing
+the class will use the DocBlock to create *ad hoc* mocks during tests and it's meant to be used inside a <code>PHPUnit_Framework_TestCase</code> class definition

     // $mockF will define the stub methods
     //    '__call'